 The Washington-Frederick-Baltimore Trainee Speakers Bureau (WFBT-SB)

 The Washington-Frederick-Baltimore Trainee Speakers Bureau (WFBT-SB) is a networking initiative to provide advanced students and postdoctoral trainees with opportunities to present their work to a wider audience outside their current host institute.
-The network consists of volunteer contacts at several institutes of the region (see below), who can assist trainees in the broad area of cancer and developmental cell signaling with the identification of host laboratories/departments for seminars and “mock interviews” to practice their presentation and interview skills in preparation for their next career step.
+The network consists of volunteer contacts at several institutes of the region (see below), who can assist trainees in the broad area of cancer and developmental cell signaling with the identification of host laboratories/departments for seminars to practice their presentation and also interview skills in preparation for their next career step.

 - Speakers are nominated by a letter from their advisors, accompanied by their C.V., an abstract about the work to be presented, and one additional letter of recommendation to assure that the presentation will be of high quality.
 Nominations can be sent to one or all of the WFBT-SB contacts.
 The nominator is highly encouraged to suggest adequate host laboratories or departments for the seminar based on overlapping scientific interests.